-We now compute the right position p on the sink path starting from the leaf and going up.
+We now compute the correct position p on the sink path starting from the leaf and going up.

-We now compute the right position p on the sink path starting from the leaf and going up.
+We now compute the correct position p on the sink path starting from the leaf and going up.

-We now compute the right position p on the sink path starting from the leaf and going up.
+We now compute the correct position p on the sink path starting from the leaf and going up.

-We now compute the right position p on the sink path starting from the leaf and going up.
+We now compute the correct position p on the sink path starting from the leaf and going up.

-We now compute the right position p on the sink path starting from the leaf and going up.
+We now compute the correct position p on the sink path starting from the leaf and going up.